antranapp/Til/README.md

 Sorry, I'm [iOS developer](https://antran.app).

-You should actually try [Swift](https://swift.org/).
+You should actually try!
+[Swift](https://swift.org/).
 It is a relatively easy to learn and powerful programming language.

 ## 💪 Seriously man, how can I use it?